Radiography Program Overview

-The University of Akron's Radiography School follows the American Society of Radiologic Technologists (ASRT) Radiography Curriculum and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The University of Akron's Radiography program follows the American Society of Radiologic Technologists (ASRT) Radiography Curriculum and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Upon completion of our program, you will be eligible to apply for the radiography certification examination given by the American Registry of Radiologic Technology (ARRT).